Final preparations ahead of the start of term | Professor Martin Steggall (Pro Vice-Chancellor, Research and Student Experience)

 We are very much looking forward to welcoming you back for the Autumn term of the 2021/22 academic year and to seeing many more of you accessing learning and teaching on our campuses, whether you are a returning student or joining us for the first time.
-We know that things will be a little different as we all continue to contend with living, learning and working during a pandemic.

-Here are some essential things that you will need to know ahead of the start of term.
+Here are some essential things that you will need to know before the start of term.

-Site Guide There is a Site User Guide for Students which takes you through how our campuses, buildings and facilities will be operating.
-If you are returning to campus, please take some time to read it before the start of your studies for this year.
+Campus Guide There is a Campus User Guide for Students which takes you through how our campuses, buildings and facilities are operating.
+Please take some time to read it before the start of your studies for this year.

-Self-isolating, symptoms and testing positive To enable us all to continue going about our lives, we each have a responsibility to follow the social distancing and safety guidelines.
 If you are displaying symptoms, or have had a positive test, please self-isolate in your accommodation and do not come onto campus.
 You can find out more about what you need to do, and who you need to inform at the University on UniLife here and up-to-date details around self-isolation on the Welsh Government website.

-Welsh Government guidelines If you are moving to Wales, it is important that you understand the latest guidelines, as these will differ from other UK nations and countries.
+Welsh Government guidelines If you are moving to Wales, it is important that you understand the latest guidelines, as these may differ from other UK nations and countries.
 The Welsh Government website provides information on current regulations and restrictions in Wales.
-The latest emails sent from USW Coronavirus Advice outline the latest position on the need to wear face coverings indoors and the local restrictions in place in Rhondda Cynon Taf.

 Please note, off-campus students who are studying with a partner college should check guidance and communication from their college, about local attendance, assessment and teaching arrangements.